 Slowing Down and Saying No When Living With A Chronic Illness

 Hey there.
 It has been a while since my previous blog posts.
 Life can tire a girl out.
 I always try to keep on blogging even when I may be in the middle of a flare up, albeit much slower.
-I have inflammatory arthritis, and EDS, along with the many chronic issues I now deal with as a chemo, and breast cancer survivor.
+I have inflammatory arthritis, and EDS, along with the many chronic issues I now deal with as a chemo, breast cancer, and breast implant illness survivor.
 I have so many goals.
-But the reality is, that due to fatigue, chronic hypertension, ongoing hearing and tinnitus problems, chemo-induced peripheral neuropathy, vertigo and balance issues, by the middle of the day I am usually out of energy completely.
+But the reality is, that due to fatigue, chronic hypertension, ongoing hearing and tinnitus problems, chemo-induced peripheral neuropathy, vertigo, balance issues, and pain, by the middle of the day I am usually out of energy completely.
 That’s just from getting up, which can take a bit longer when your blood pressure is uncontrolled, and your legs and arms can be on fire while painfully numb at the same time.
 Showers in the morning?
 Exhausting.
 There are days that just getting ready takes all of my spoons.
 Other days, I feel like I can tackle the world.
 Those days, I feel lucky to have the energy, so of course I usually over do it.
 I pay for it later, but for me it is worth it to feel normal every once in a while.

 So even with all of the hopes of making most family functions, events, and celebrations, when it comes down to it, I am often too exhausted to make it.
 Don’t get me wrong, I want to make it to all of these important life events, parties, and functions that I am blessed to be a part of.
 Some days, I just do not have the energy.
 Many times it comes down to taking naps in hopes of having the stamina to make an event.
 Skipping other, less important needs during the day time just to have a better chance of being able to take part in an event that happens in the evening.
 Sometimes this works.
 Many days I find I am out of gas far before the scheduled plans come to fruition.
 Leaving family and friends hanging until the last minute in hopes that you might actually be able to make it this time.
 Healthy or not, I realize we all have our trials and frustrations in life.
 We all need to deal with them and function in our daily lives.
 But when you deal with chronic illness, sometimes the easiest task or responsibly can be the hardest.
 Some days you need to be comfortable with saying “no”.
 Not pushing your limits to the brink of exhaustion.